 Siargio Island: If you like to surf, then I’m sure you’ve heard about this island.
 This is at the top of my list of places to see during my next visit to the Philippines, but unfortunately I didn’t have the time to get there.
 There’s not much else to do on the island, but if you’re looking for a laid-back surfing hotspot, then you’ll definitely enjoy your time there.

-Traveling Long Term…?
+Traveling Long or Short Term…?
 Get Insurance!

 Philippines Travel Tips